10 Best Wallpaper Adhesives

 Buying Guide

 Choosing among the best wallpaper adhesives starts with matching the paste to your wallcovering weight, your wall condition, and your long-term plans for the room.
-The wrong adhesive can lead to seam pops, staining, or wallpaper that is impossible to remove without gouging the drywall.
-This guide breaks down the practical factors to consider before you open the first bucket.
+The wrong adhesive can lead to seam pops, staining, or wallpaper that is difficult to remove without damaging the drywall underneath.
+This guide walks through the practical factors to weigh before you open a tub or mix a dry batch.

 Sizing and Coverage

-Wallpaper adhesives are sold by the pint, quart, gallon, or dry pound.
-A single gallon of ready-mixed paste typically covers between 250 and 350 square feet, depending on the porosity of the wall and the thickness of the paper.
-For a full room, a one-gallon container is usually the most economical choice and reduces the risk of color variation between batches.
-If you are working on an accent wall, a repair, or a small powder room, a 32-ounce size is easier to handle and leaves less leftover product to store.
+Wallpaper adhesives are sold by the pint, quart, gallon, dry pound, or aerosol can.
+A single gallon of ready-mixed paste typically covers between 250 and 350 square feet, depending on wall porosity and paper thickness, so a one-gallon container is usually the most economical choice for a full room and reduces the risk of color variation between batches.
+For accent walls, repairs, or small powder rooms, a 32-ounce size is easier to handle and leaves less leftover product to store.

 Feature Tradeoffs: Strippable vs. Permanent